 When your monthly student loan bill is higher than your rent, and the starter salary at your full-time job hasn’t seen a cost-of-living reality check since the mid-80s, you may find yourself with a student loan bill you can’t afford to pay.

-Procrastinating payments could mean falling into default – destroying your credit, becoming a target for debt collectors, damaging the credit of your cosigners, having future tax refunds withheld and even having a portion of your paycheck garnished – yeah, it’s not pretty.
+Procrastinating payments could mean falling into default – destroying your credit, becoming a target for debt collectors, damaging the credit of your cosigners, having future tax refunds withheld and even having a portion of your paycheck garnished.

-Instead of resigning yourself to total debt destruction, be proactive!
+So instead of resigning yourself to destruction by debt, be proactive!

-Here’s breakdown of how to manage your student loan bill when you can’t afford it…
+Here’s how to manage your student loan bill when you can’t afford it…

 Call Your Lender

-If you’re unsure of who your lender(s) is/are, use the NSLDS (National Student Loan Data System of Students) website to look up all your federal student debt obligations and get information regarding which agencies currently hold that debt.
+If you’re not sure who your lender(s) is/are, use the NSLDS (National Student Loan Data System of Students) website to look up all your federal student debt obligations and get information regarding which agencies currently hold your debt.

 If you have any private loans, your lenders may be listed on your credit report.